BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/Activities/03_Log_Filtering/Unsolved/README.md

      - Now let's use journalctl to check activity under the criminal hacker's user ID.

-       - Logged in as criminal hacker, check your UID:
+       - Logged in as hacker, check your UID:

        - Run: `id`